Nickajack Cave Wildlife Refuge | Tennessee River Valley (tennesseerivervalleygeotourism.org)

 You are probably familiar with our local Lampyrid beetles that flash their lights on summer nights.
 They are commonly known as lightning bugs or fireflies, but they are neither bugs nor flies.
-They are beetles in the order Coleoptera, family Lampyridae.
+They are beetles, scientifically Coleoptera, and, more specifically, the family Lampyridae.

 The Encyclopedia Britannica has an extensive article about organisms that glow.
 Scientists call this phenomenon Bioluminescence: bioluminescence | Causes, Examples, & Facts | Britannica

 The National Science Foundation has an article about fungi that glow A Thousand Points of Light: Bioluminescent Fungi | NSF - National Science Foundation

 If you have never seen a bioluminescent tide, please visit an ocean.
 The tiny Dinoflagellates put on quite a show.
 Bioluminescent Tide: What makes the ocean glow • Earth.com

 Some jellyfish and many of the stingless comb jellies glow as well.
 The Tennessee Aquarium once had a small display of comb jellies, which may still be there.
 This link will take you to a fairly technical article about comb jellies.
 Ctenophores - some notes from an expert (washington.edu)